Ham Goo Sandwiches

 - Preheat the oven to 350°F. Line a baking sheet with parchment paper, and set aside.

-- Cut the honey wheat rolls in half.
+- Cut the rolls in half.
 Place the bottom half of the rolls on the prepared baking sheet.

-- Layer the honey ham on top of the rolls, then top with the Swiss cheese.
+- Layer the ham slices on top of the rolls, then top with the Swiss cheese.

-- Pour half of the sauce directly on top of the Swiss cheese, then top with the roll tops.
-Spread the rest of the sauce on top of the rolls.
+- Pour half of the onion sauce directly on top of the cheese, then place the roll tops on top.
+Pour the rest of the sauce on top of the rolls.

 - Enjoy warm!